-Benjamin Gershon Kayfetz (1916–2002) was the youngest of four children, he was born in 1916 in Toronto.
-He would grow up to become a leading figure in the Jewish community through his work as a Canadian Jewish public servant, journalist, broadcaster, and human rights activist.
-He graduated from the University of Toronto in 1939 with a B.A.
-Honors in modern languages.
-He then continued his education at the Ontario Teachers College, graduating in 1940, with a specialization in language teaching.
+Born in Toronto in 1916, Benjamin Gershon Kayfetz (1916–2002) was the fourth of five children.
+He would grow up to become a leading figure in the Jewish community through his work as a Canadian-Jewish public servant, journalist, broadcaster, and human rights activist.
+He graduated from the University of Toronto in 1939 with an honours bachelor of arts degree in modern languages.
+He then continued his education at the Ontario Teachers College, graduating in 1940 with a specialization in language teaching.
 He only spent a brief time teaching between 1941–1943, with a spell spent in Huntsville, followed by Niagara Falls.
 In 1943, he joined the war effort, taking on a position with the Department of National Defense in Postal Censorship.
 His main responsibility was reviewing incoming and outgoing mail of POWs or prisoners of war.
-After the war, Kayfetz stayed on with the Canadian military and was sent to British-occupied Germany in the immediate post war years.
-In Germany he worked as a telecommunications censor for The Control Commission until 1947.
-During this time, Ben married his wife Eva Silver, and over the course of their marriage they had three daughters together, Zena, Tamara and Rebecca Kayfatz.
+After the war, Kayfetz stayed on with the Canadian military and was sent to British-occupied Germany in the immediate post-war years.
+In Germany, he worked as a telecommunications censor for the Control Commission until 1947.

-In addition to his professional activities, Kayfetz wrote articles for various Jewish publications under both his own name and the pseudonym, Gershon B. Newman, and gave a weekly radio address on CHIN radio addressing various contemporary Jewish issues.
-He was also actively involved in the Toronto Jewish Historical Society (serving as its president and founder), the Canadian Jewish Historical Society and the Yiddish Luncheon Circle.
+In addition to his professional activities, Kayfetz wrote articles for various Jewish publications under both his own name and the pseudonym Gershon B. Newman.
+He also gave a weekly radio address on CHIN radio, in which he addressed various contemporary Jewish issues.
+He was also actively involved in the Toronto Jewish Historical Society, serving as its president and founder; the Canadian Jewish Historical Society; and the Yiddish Luncheon Circle.
 After his retirement in 1985, he was awarded the Samuel Bronfman Medal by the Canadian Jewish Congress.
-In recognition of his efforts to promote Human Rights, he was also awarded the Order of Canada in 1986.
-Ben Kayfetz died on February 22, 2002, at the age of 86.
+In recognition of his efforts to promote human rights, he was also awarded the Order of Canada in 1986.
+Ben Kayfetz died on 15 February 2002 at the age of eighty-five.